TomZurales/Thesis/test_manager/TestManager.md

 # Install
 ## Dependencies
 * pygit2
+* imgui

-# Test Runner
+# Test Manager
-Test Runner is used to ensure that every test of a SLAM system is accomplished in a repeatable way, with no loss of important data.
+Test Manager is used to ensure that every test of a SLAM system is accomplished in a repeatable way, with no loss of important data.
 This is accomplished by recording the current hash of all involved repositories, datasets, and config files at test time to a test database.
 Additionally, test config files can be used to specify all generated outputs which should be saved.

 ## Inputs
 * SLAM System - The name of the slam system which will run the test (Eg. ORB_SLAM3)